How to Honour Mother's Day for Those Who Have Lost Their Mom

 Take Care of Yourself

-From one who no longer has a Mom, to another, take care this day.
+From one person who no longer has a mom to another, take care on this day.
 Be good to yourself, and to others.
-Take care of yourself, as your Mom would have liked.
-Losing a Mom is one of the hardest losses anyone can endure.
+Take care of yourself, as your mom would have liked.
+Losing a mom is one of the hardest losses anyone can endure.
 Try not to let yourself go into a depression of which you cannot escape.
 Reach out, if you need to.
 And remember that it is normal to feel bad.
 It is understandable.

 Quotes About Mothers